 Losing weight doesn't just help you fit into more flattering clothing.
 Weight loss leads to important changes in your body such as lower blood pressure, less risk of diseases related to obesity and better cholesterol levels.
 Even if you have dozens of pounds to lose, rapid weight loss isn't the answer.
-To lose weight successfully over the course of three weeks and keep it off in the weeks that follow, setting a modest weight-loss goal and using a calorie tracker is ideal.
+To lose weight successfully over the course of three weeks and keep it off in the weeks that follow, setting a modest weight-loss goal and using a calorie tracker are ideal.

 Keep Your Goals Reachable

 If you've planned to lose weight over three weeks, it's normal to want to shed a significant number of pounds.
 Doing so, however, isn't practical.
-The Centers for Disease Control and Prevention and National Heart, Lung, and Blood Institute suggest that a weekly weight-loss goal of one to two pounds is suitable.
-If you're able to successfully lose weight at this rate, expect to lose between three and six pounds during your three-week commitment to health.
+The Centers for Disease Control and Prevention and the National Heart, Lung, and Blood Institute suggest that a weekly weight-loss goal of 1 to 2 pounds is suitable.
+If you're able to successfully lose weight at this rate, expect to lose between 3 and 6 pounds during your three-week commitment to health.

 Prepare to Break a Sweat